Abenaki language

 Western Abenaki was spoken in New Hampshire, Vermont, north-western Massachusetts, and southern Quebec.
-Odanak, Quebec is a First Nations reserve located near the Saint-François River — these peoples were referred to as Saint Francis Indians by English writers after the 1700s.
-The few remaining speakers of Western Abenaki live predominately in Odanak and the last fully fluent speaker, Cécile (Wawanolett) Joubert died in 2006.
+Odanak, Quebec is a First Nations reserve located near the Saint-François River—these peoples were referred to as Saint Francis Indians by English writers after the 1700s.
+The few remaining speakers of Western Abenaki live predominantly in Odanak and the last fully fluent speaker, Cécile (Wawanolett) Joubert died in 2006.
 A revitalization effort was started in Odanak in 1994; however, as of 2004 younger generations are not learning the language and the remaining speakers are elderly, making Western Abenaki nearly extinct.